Doctor of Philosophy in Psychology

 Written comprehensive examinations:

-- satisfactory performance on doctoral written and oral comprehensive examinations in the student’s major area of adult development and aging (refer to the department’s graduate student manual).
+- satisfactory performance on doctoral written and oral comprehensive examinations in the student’s major area of adult development and aging (refer to the program’s graduate student manual).

 - completion of 3750:899 Doctoral Dissertation; (minimum 12 credits);